Watercolor Landscape Reference Photo

 Do a loose drawing of the landscape painting we are going to do.

 This drawing does not have a lot of detail.
 It just places key objects within the painting.
-I use a very light line for the top of the distant hills – in fact I often don’t even put it in if I am going to have a soft edge there to enhance the feeling of space.
+I use a very light line for the top of the distant hills.
+In fact I often don’t even put it in if I am going to have a soft edge there to enhance the feeling of space.
 Otherwise the pencil mark will show through and not look right with a soft watercolor edge over it.

-Continue to: Watercolor Landscape Painting Demonstration Step 2
+Continue to: Watercolor Painting Landscape Demonstration Step 2